 - Chrome Browser

-First, we need to create a scaffolding project with the npm create
+First, create a project scaffold using the npm create command:

 npm create vite@latest js-web3-dapp -- --template vanilla